cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 **What I Learned**

 - AI adoption is more change management than model management.
-- Users need trust, not just answers — and trust is built through transparency, not perfection.
+- Users need trust, not just answers and trust is built through transparency, not perfection.
 - Starting narrow with clear risk boundaries accelerates scaling.
-- Enterprise AI must be safe, explainable, and grounded — or it will not be used.
+- Enterprise AI must be safe, explainable, and grounded or it will not be used.
-- The highest-leverage PM work is not building features — it's designing decision boundaries, anticipating failure modes, and structuring systems that degrade safely under uncertainty.
+- The highest-leverage PM work is designing decision boundaries, anticipating failure modes, and structuring systems that degrade safely under uncertainty.